 - Grated carrot (for garnish)

-- Place the onions and butter in a pressure cooker and sauté over medium heat for one minute.
+- Sauté onions and butter in a pressure cooker.

-- Garnish with carrots and your soup is ready to serve.
+- Garnish with carrots and savor the goodness.

-- Potatoes, cooked and chopped – 8 medium.
+- Cooked and chopped potatoes – 8 medium

 - Apple cider vinegar – 2 tablespoons